TotalKrill/bevy_mod_lookat/README_start.md

 ## Features

-- Rotates an entity towards another in the world continusly.
+- Updates an entities rotation in the world towards another entity or target

 | Bevy version | Crate version |
 | ------------ | ------------- |